What is SEO? Defined by 40+ SEO Experts by Rebekah Bek

 SEO can be a powerful digital marketing channel, providing an opportunity to improve a brand’s recognition and qualified traffic.
 Even though it’s not a small investment (in most cases), its propensity to return huge results is obvious – as long as you stay committed.

-Managing Partner Greenlane Search Marketing
+Bill Sebald, Managing Partner Greenlane Search Marketing

 SEO is digital marketing.
 Over the years, SEO has evolved so much that it has already become an all‐encompassing marketing discipline.
 SEO has become more than just search engine optimization.